Pixyz: a Python library for developing deep generative models: Experiments

-In this section, we first compare the execution time of Pixyz with that of other libraries; we compare the VAE implementations of PyTorch, Pyro, and Pixyz.
-The PyTorch and Pyro implementations can be found in the Pyro library\footnote{\url{https://github.com/pyro-ppl/pyro/blob/dev/examples/vae/vae_comparison.py}}.
-In all implementations, we used a two-layer multi-layer perceptron for the generative model and inference model with a batch size of 128, as in the experiment in \cite{bingham2018pyro}.
-In this experiment, we used a computer with an Intel\textcircled{R} Core${}^\text{TM}$ i5-7500T CPU @ 2.70GHz (quad core), GeForce GTX 1070, and 32 GB memory as the experimental environment.
+Here we compare the runtime of Pixyz with those of PyTorch and another PPL, Pyro.
+We used VAE and DMM as the models to be trained.
+The architecture of each model conforms to the Pyro sample code\footnote{https://github.com/pyro-ppl/pyro/tree/dev/examples}, and the PyTorch and Pixyz implementations are aligned to the same architecture, with a batch size of 128.
+In this experiment, we used a computer with an Intel\textcircled{R} Xeon\textcircled{R} Gold 5218R CPU @ 2.10GHz $\times 2$ and NVIDIA TITAN RTX as the experimental environment.
+We used the MNIST dataset~\cite{lecun2010mnist} for the VAE and the polyphonic music dataset~\cite{boulanger2012modeling} for the DMM.

-Table~\ref{tab:speed} shows the execution time for one step update.
-As in the experiments in \cite{bingham2018pyro}, the results are shown as an average over 10 epochs, varying the hidden layer dimension $\#h$ and the latent variable dimension $\#z$\footnote{The settings for $\#h$ and $\#z$ are also the same as in \cite{bingham2018pyro}; however, because of the different execution environment, the execution time for PyTorch and Pyro are different from~\cite{bingham2018pyro}.}.
+Table~\ref{tab:speed} shows the VAE learning execution time for one step update.
+As in the experiments in \cite{bingham2018pyro}, the results are shown as averages over 10 epochs, varying the hidden layer dimension $\#h$ and the latent variable dimension $\#z$\footnote{The settings for $\#h$ and $\#z$ in the VAE experiment are the same as those in \cite{bingham2018pyro}; however, because of the different execution environment, the execution time for PyTorch and Pyro are different from those in \cite{bingham2018pyro}.}.